-Singer-songwriter Brian Alexander 'B A' Robertson had unsuccessfully recorded albums
+Singer-songwriter Brian Alexander 'B A' Robertson had recorded unsuccessful albums

 for the famed Ardent Records in Memphis and Arista in London before finally making

 it as a pop star at Warner's Asylum label in the late seventies.
 His cheeky, chirpy

 hits made him look like a novelty-song nightmare, but this belied a talent that would

 take him from writing hits for Cliff like Carrie and Wired For Sound to worldwide